Chapter 1:

 “I’ll be there.”

 He ended the call and slipped the phone into his jacket pocket.
-The sun was still warm on his skin, and the world was still slow and distant.
+The sun was still warm on his skin, and the world still slow and distant.

 CRASH.

 He spun just in time to see someone fly out of the convenience store’s shattered panel, as if kicked by a titan.
+The figure twisted midair, skidding across the pavement before landing in a crouch—arms locked in a tight guard.

-And Crow’s entire world flipped inside out.
+Her hood fell back.
+And as sunlight hit her face, Crow’s entire world flipped inside out.

 "KANNO HINATA!?"